 I always really wanted an Easy Bake Oven – I never did get one.
 And now that my kids want one, I don’t want them using those processed, packaged mixes.
 Oh the irony!

 Years later I did get a KitchenAid Artisan mixer though, and who doesn’t love one of those babies?

-My husband was diagnosed with Celiac Disease about 7 years ago and I’ve been baking gluten-free since.
+My husband was diagnosed with Celiac Disease in 2004 and I’ve been baking gluten-free since.
 Let’s be honest, it did take some time to get our heads around that news.
 The baker in me was a little heartbroken.
 But like every change in my life, time makes it easier.